Route 53 Failover Strategies

 Primary-secondary failover

-Best for active-passive setups.
-Primary is the production region; secondary is the failover region.
+- Active-passive fit.
+Primary serves the production region; secondary is the warm standby in another region.

 Weighted routing